Industries & Practices

 Public/project meetings.
 In-person meetings such as bid openings and design professional and construction manager interviews are particularly difficult with the pending public health orders.
 Bricker attorneys have thoughtfully developed a process to use a technology platform, similar to a conference call, that considers the unique nature of these necessary meetings to meet both the requirements of the procurement statutes and the public health orders.
 Please contact Denise Ruddock, email@example.com, for information about having Bricker facilitate one or more meetings for your project.

-The world is much less predictable today than it was three weeks ago, as are the consequences of your decisions.
+The world is much less predictable today than it was pre-COVID, as are the consequences of your decisions.
 Nonetheless, it is wise to make sure you understand as much as possible about your rights and responsibilities as you make those decisions.